hanstar17/algo/README.md

-# practice
+# algorithms and data structures
-personal programming practice.
+for personal programming practice.